THE VOICE OF THE CANADIAN

 Baffinland’s overall approach to responsible operations and its core values align well with the overarching expectations of Towards Sustainable Mining.
 Working closely with the affected communities and other stakeholders, Baffinland is committed to operating the Mary River Mine in an environmentally and socially responsible manner.

-Baffinland’s focus continues to be on avoiding and minimizing the environmental impacts of its operations.
-Expansive environmental and socio-economic monitoring programs, management plans, policies and procedures are deployed to safeguard the environment.
+Baffinland’s focus continues to be on avoiding or minimizing the environmental impacts of its operations while enhancing the many benefits the Project brings to an economically depressed area of Canada.
+Expansive environmental and socio-economic monitoring programs, management plans, policies and procedures are deployed to safeguard the land and people in the Qikiqtaaluk Region.
 These efforts incorporate industry-leading marine and terrestrial mitigation measures, based on a combination of scientific and traditional Inuit knowledge, also known as Inuit Qaujimmajatuqangit (IQ).
+Baffinland supports socio-economic development through Inuit employment, training, career advancement, and local contracting, demonstrating meaningful community benefits and positive impacts on skills, livelihoods, and regional economic opportunities.

-Baffinland is committed to achieving sustainability-related operational excellence, driven by our company Mission, Vision and Values.
+Baffinland is committed to achieving sustainability-driven operational excellence, underpinned by our company Mission, Vision and Values.
 We are committed to meeting the rigorous environmental and socio-economic expectations for operating a mine in Nunavut.
-This includes full compliance with our commitments, such as the terms and conditions of the Nunavut Impact Review Board Project Certificate No. 005, the Nunavut Water Board-issued water license(s), and the Commercial Lease between Baffinland and the Qikiqtani Inuit Association (QIA).
-Additionally, we adhere to the requirements outlined in the Mary River Inuit Impact and Benefit Agreement between Baffinland and the QIA, as well as all relevant federal and territorial regulations.
+This includes compliance with our terms and conditions and commitments within the Nunavut Impact Review Board Project Certificate No. 005, the Nunavut Water Board-issued water license(s), and the Inuit Impact and Benefit Agreement as well as the Commercial Lease Agreement between Baffinland and the Qikiqtani Inuit Association (QIA).
+Additionally, we adhere to the requirements outlined in multiple federal and territorial authorizations and regulations.

 Accordingly, Baffinland has consistently performed well on most of the protocols applicable to its operations (excludes Tailings Management Protocol reporting since no tailings are produced at the Mary River Mine), with most indicator scores ranging between “A” and “AAA”.
 There are challenges to operating in a remote, harsh arctic environment where there is no opportunity to connect to an existing power grid.
 The mine thus relies on diesel for power generation and for operation of mobile equipment.
 Since 2019, Baffinland has implemented a robust fuel reduction initiative as part of its continuous improvement plan, in line with the company’s GHG reduction goals.
 This initiative continues to be part of current operations and ongoing expansion projects.